pedrofialho/next-starter/README.md

 You can browse and enable recommended extensions for VS Code with the `Extensions: Show Recommended Extensions` command.

-Copy `.vscode/settings.recommended.json` to `.vscode/settings.json` to use recommended optimal settings like format/lint on save and other niceties.
+Run `pnpm settings` to use recommended optimal settings like format/lint on save and other niceties.

 ## Configuration